-17.1 The manufacturer shall certify that the carbon-carbon composite meets the purchase specification and all regulatory codes and specifications, as identified in the designer/purchaser/user's specification.
+17.1 The manufacturer shall certify that the SiC-SiC composite meets the requirements of the purchase specification and all regulatory codes and specifications, as identified in the designer/purchaser/user's specification.

-17.2 The manufacturer of nuclear grade carbon-carbon composites furnished per the purchase specification shall comply with the applicable quality assurance requirements of ASME NQA-1 as identified by the designer/purchaser/user's specification.
+17.2 The manufacturer of nuclear grade SiC-SiC composites furnished per the purchase specification shall comply with the applicable quality assurance requirements of ASME NQA-1 as identified by the designer/purchaser/user's specification.